MrBenJ/modern-js-by-example/book/002-variables.md

   }, body } = response;
     /*
-      Above, we tell JS we want to pull firstName, lastName, etc from 'body', but we also tell it that we want 'body' declared too.
+      Above, we tell JS we want to pull firstName, lastName, etc from 'body', but we also tell it that we want 'body' declared, too.
     */

     console.log(firstName);   // 'Ronny'